zjrohrbach/markdown-wkshts/Project_Workday1.md

 Workday #1
 ---------------

 ### First, watch these two videos:

-### Questions you should be able to answer by the end of the week…
+### Second, use these questions to guide your research today:

 - _If you have a physics topic, you should be able to answer these questions:_ What is your topic?
 What is the science behind how it works?
 Why is it interesting/important?
 - _If you have a scientist, you should be able to answer these questions:_ Who is your person?
 What science is he/she known for?
 What do his/her theories say?
 Why is he/she interesting/important?
 - _If you have a build-it project, you should be able to answer these questions:_ What is the thing you are building?
 What is its purpose?
 What is the science behind how it works?
 Why is it interesting/important?
 What materials will you need?

-**Also, start thinking about your visual.**  Remember, your project should be built around a diagram, graph, model, etc. that substantially contributes to our understanding of the topic.  _A presentation aid (like PowerPoint, Prezi, etc.) is not a visual!_
+- **Also, start thinking about your visual.**  Remember, your project should be built around a diagram, graph, model, etc. that substantially contributes to our understanding of the topic.  _A presentation aid (like PowerPoint, Prezi, etc.) is not a visual!_

-### Assignment
+### Third, get started on your Annotated Bibliography Assignment

 You will eventually turn in an annotated bibliography that meets the following requirements: